 Checking in also provides valuable feedback to the employee.
 Let’s say an employee has been with the company for 6 months, completed orientation and are settling in as part of the team, regularly achieving their targets.
 This employee ticks all the boxes, but no one is there to tick the boxes and recognize this.
 No one is reviewing their targets or helping them to set new targets.
 The new hire has had limited time with their mentor, and feels they are a nuisance by asking their mentor for more one on one time.
 This employee is a valuable asset to the company and is now feeling disheartened and demotivated.
 They may begin making small errors or making short cuts, as no one is really noticing their work.

 Maybe this employee hears abut a new workplace that an old friend started work at 6 months ago.
-This friend is already on a training and development plan for the next set of new initiatives, their mentor checks in with them regularly and offers coaching and advice.
+This friend is already on a training and development plan for the next set of new initiatives, their mentor checks in with them regularly and offers coaching and mentoring.
 They’ve been introduced to higher levels of management and are included in decision making processes.
 Where do you think our new hire is now?

 Regular check-ins will reinforce both parties’ confidence in each other and can be easily scheduled with the help of supporting software.
 There is really no excuse for the mentoring program to fail in this case.